jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

     (a) the employer knows, under this Act, the person is not entitled to undertake; or (b) the person is, under this Act, not entitled to undertake and in respect of which the employer is reckless as to whether or not the person is entitled to undertake the work.

+### 351A Exploitation of victims by charging premium for employment
+(1) Every employment-related person commits an offence against this Act who, whether in or outside New Zealand, knowingly seeks or receives any premium in respect of the employment or potential employment in New Zealand of a victim.
+(2) Subsection (1) applies—
+  (a) before and after the victim commences work in New Zealand; and (b) whether or not the victim commences work in New Zealand.
+(3) Subsection (1) does not apply to conduct that is an offence under section 351(1)﻿(a)﻿(iii).
+(4) In this section, a person is a victim if they are domiciled in New Zealand or are overseas-based, and are one of the following:
+  (a) an unlawful worker:
+  (b) a temporary entry class visa holder:
+  (c) a potential temporary entry class visa holder:
+  (d) a potential residence class visa holder.
+(5) In this section,—
+  - **employment-related person** means—
+    (a) a New Zealand-based employer or potential employer of a victim:
+    (b) a New Zealand-based agent of an employer or potential employer of a victim:
+    (c) a New Zealand-based person involved in the recruitment of a victim for employment or potential employment in New Zealand:
+    (d) a New Zealand-based person who has dealt with a victim in the context of the victim’s employment or potential employment in New Zealand
+  - **New Zealand-based** means a person who is—
+    (a) a New Zealand citizen; or
+    (b) domiciled in New Zealand (whether or not they hold a visa)
+  - **overseas-based** means a person who is not New Zealand-based
+  - **potential residence class visa holder** means a person who— (a) seeks to hold a residence class visa; and
+    (b) seeks to obtain employment in New Zealand; and (c) is required to be employed in New Zealand in order to be granted a residence class visa in accordance with immigration instructions certified under section 22
+  - **potential temporary entry class visa holder** means a person who seeks— (a) to hold a temporary entry class visa; and
+    (b) to obtain employment in New Zealand
+  - **temporary entry class visa holder** means a person who holds a temporary entry class visa
+  - **unlawful worker** means a person who undertakes, or seeks to undertake, work that the person is not entitled, under this Act, to undertake.

 ### 352 Offences by education providers
 (1) Every education provider commits an offence against this Act who— (a) allows or continues to allow any other person to undertake a course of study knowing that the person is not entitled under this Act to undertake the course; or